 - The priority for all meeting spaces is: (1) instructional, (2) other academic gatherings, and then (3) for students or staff when a virtual meeting cannot suffice.

 - In-person meetings must comply with state orders, which includes the following requirements:

 - Chairs and tables in meeting spaces should be arranged and labeled to support physical-distancing practices of 6 feet.

-- All attendees must wear a face covering or face mask while sharing a common space.
+- All attendees must wear a face mask while sharing a common space.

 - A remote option for invited participants who opt not to attend in person must be made available prior to the meeting.

 - No university meetings will be permitted to be held off campus for fall 2020.